 The Minister for Health Stephen Donnelly has confirmed that there are currently four counties being monitored closely as their incidence rates continue to rise.

-ork, Galway, Louth and Wicklow are all under consideration for further restrictions as case numbers rise, but Minister Donnelly told RTÉ that no immediate action was required.
+ork, Dublin, Louth and Wicklow are all under consideration for further restrictions as case numbers rise, but Minister Donnelly told RTÉ that no immediate action was required.

-“There are four counties which I think are being looked at very carefully, they are Cork, Galway, Louth and my own county of Wicklow,” he said.
+“There are four counties which I think are being looked at very carefully, they are Cork, Dublin, Louth and my own county of Wicklow,” he said.

 “But right now, there are no plans for NPHET to meet earlier, to make any recommendations to the Government at this time.

 “They meet every Thursday, that may change, but right now they have no plans to meet.

 “What happens in each case is the National Public Health Emergency Team (Nphet) look at a wide variety of measures,” he said.